Howard-Tilton-Library/Introduction_to_R_part2/R_intro_part2.md

 ::: callout-note
 ## <font size="5"> Note </font>

-<font size="4"> Because we created a new object above (`birds2`), if you're feeling fuzzy about any of the steps in the pipeline, you can examine output at each stage by running the original data through the pipeline in pieces, then adding one additional segment of the pipe at a time!
+<font size="4"> Because we created a new object above (`birds_latin`), if you're feeling fuzzy about any of the steps in the pipeline, you can examine output at each stage by running the original data through the pipeline in pieces, then adding one additional segment of the pipe at a time!
 E.g.,

 `birds %>% left_join()`